Aliases for SLC1A2 Gene

 Previous GeneCards Identifiers for SLC1A2 Gene

 This gene encodes a member of a family of solute transporter proteins.
 The membrane-bound protein is the principal transporter that clears the excitatory neurotransmitter glutamate from the extracellular space at synapses in the central nervous system.
 Glutamate clearance is necessary for proper synaptic activation and to prevent neuronal damage from excessive activation of glutamate receptors.
-Mutations in and decreased expression of this protein are associated with amyotrophic lateral sclerosis.
-Alternatively spliced transcript variants of this gene have been identified. [provided by RefSeq, Sep 2010]
+Improper regulation of this gene is thought to be associated with several neurological disorders.
+Alternatively spliced transcript variants of this gene have been identified. [provided by RefSeq, Jun 2017]

 GeneCards Summary for SLC1A2 Gene

-SLC1A2 (Solute Carrier Family 1 (Glial High Affinity Glutamate Transporter), Member 2) is a Protein Coding gene.
-Diseases associated with SLC1A2 include leukomalacia and wernicke encephalopathy.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Neuroscience.
+SLC1A2 (Solute Carrier Family 1 Member 2) is a Protein Coding gene.
+Diseases associated with SLC1A2 include Epileptic Encephalopathy, Early Infantile, 41 and Wernicke Encephalopathy.
+Among its related pathways are Circadian entrainment and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include L-glutamate transmembrane transporter activity and glutamate:sodium symporter activity.
-An important paralog of this gene is SLC1A3.
+An important paralog of this gene is SLC1A1.

 UniProtKB/Swiss-Prot for SLC1A2 Gene